Five years ago, I was a sad human being.

 10. Let the right kind of fear drive you

 Many of us live in fear of what will happen if we fail in our efforts.
 We fear others will ridicule us, we fear we will feel silly, and we fear we will end up even worse than our current position.

 (Read: “How To Stop Worrying What Other People Think”)

 To our monkey brains, maintaining the status quo feels safer, more predictable.
 But we ignore something important:

-If you don’t change, the best case scenario is that you’ll grow old and die as the exact same person you are today.
-The more likely scenario is that your bad habits continue to escalate, making your life worse as time marches on.
+If you don’t change, the best-case scenario is that you’ll grow old and die as the exact same person you are today.
+The more likely scenario is that your bad habits will continue to escalate, making your life worse as time marches on.

 This desire for change is a powerful motivator, but even more potent is the fear that you’ll grow old as the exact same person you are today.
 Even if you remain stagnant, you’ll degrade because human behavior is subject to inflation.
 If you’re doing the same things at 33 that you were at 23, you’re a failure.

 Do you want to suddenly wake up when you’re 60 or 70, only to discover that you’ve wasted your life away?